Madison Families Deserve Better

 Better Days.
 Comfortable Nights.

-All of our patients receive a screening for sleep apnea.
-You simply answer a few questions and complete a comprehensive exam with Dr. Lee.
-If you present symptoms related to sleep apnea, we’ll refer to a sleep center with ear, nose & throat doctors (ENT) or sleep specialists for a more thorough sleep study.
+All of our patients receive a screening for sleep apnea as part of our routine dental exams.
+Based on this exam, you may be asked to fill out a simple questionnaire about your overall health and habits.
+If you present with symptoms related to sleep apnea, we may recommend a home sleep study or a referral to a sleep specialist.
 This way, we can find the most effective way to help you feel better and sleep normally again.

-The standard of care in terms of treating your diagnosed sleep apnea will most likely lead you down the road towards having a Continuous Positive Airway Pressure or CPAP computerized technology.
-This state-of-the-art system is the leading therapy for sleep apnea, using a nasal mask while sleeping that’s connected to a pump for positive airflow through your nose.
+The standard of care in terms of treating your diagnosed sleep apnea is generally Continuous Positive Airway Pressure or CPAP computerized technology.
+This state-of-the-art system is the leading therapy for sleep apnea.
+CPAP uses a nasal mask that’s connected to a pump to create positive airflow through your nose while you are sleeping.
 (Say goodbye to those loud, annoying, snore-filled nights!)
-However, not all patients can tolerate CPAP treatment.
-If that’s the case, Dr. Lee can create a custom oral appliance that’s just as effective to help you breathe ease.

 How Can We Help You?